Scholarships and Resources for Christian Students | EduMed.org

 Eligibility

 Open to the children of missionaries recently returned from or currently in the mission field who have made significant financial sacrifices in serving the Lord.
-Applicants must be enrolled in one of the seven colleges listed on the scholarship website.
+Applicants must be enrolled in one of the six colleges listed on the scholarship website.

 How to Apply